 High risk car insurance

-Who is high risk car insurance for?
+Who is high-risk driving insurance for?

 - Been disqualified from driving – if you’ve ever had your licence taken away, this’ll definitely put you in the higher risk category.